Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components: The main result

 \subsubsection{Back to lists for white vertices}

 We come back to our context, in which $w$ is a white vertex of the canonical JSJ decomposition of $\torus \alpha$, and $w'$ is its image by some graph isomorphism $\phi_J$.

-Observe that the groups $G_w$ and $G_{w'}$ of the graphs of groups, are finitely presented, relatively hyperbolic with respect to the structures $\calP(w), \calP(w')$, which consist of infinite groups, they are residually finite, and admit no peripheral splitting over an elementary group.
+Observe that the groups $G_w$ and $G_{w'}$ are finitely presented, relatively hyperbolic with respect to the peripheral structures $\calP(w), \calP(w')$, which consist of infinite residually finite groups, and admit no peripheral splitting over an elementary group.
 We may therefore apply \cite[Propostion 5.1]{DT_invent_2019} in order to obtain the following.

-\begin{prop}[See {\cite[Proposition 5.1]{DT_invent_2019}}] Assume that congruences effectively separate the torsion in the parabolic subgroups of $G_w$ and $G_{w'}$.
+\begin{prop}[See {\cite[Proposition 5.1]{DT_invent_2019}}] Assume that congruences effectively separate the torsion in the peripheral subgroups of $G_w$.

-Given a marking of $\calE_\calZ(w) \cup \calE_\calP(w)$, its orbit under the group $\out{G_w, \calE}$ is computable. \end{prop}
+Given a marking of $\calE_\calZ(w) \cup \calE_\calP(w)$, its orbit under the group $\out{G_w, \calE_w}$ is computable. \end{prop}

-In order to prove this Proposition, Dehn fillings were used such that the corresponding Dehn kernels were finite index subgroups of the maximal parabolic subgroups, and, in particular, it is important that these subgroups are chosen deep enough to ensure that Dehn fillings are Minkovskian.
-We do not give the detail of the argument, since it is covered by the case treated in \cite[Proposition 5.1]{DG_Duke}.
+In order to prove this Proposition, Dehn fillings were used such that the corresponding Dehn kernels were finite index subgroups of the maximal parabolic subgroups, and, in particular, it is important that these subgroups are chosen deep enough to ensure that Dehn fillings are congruences that separate the torsion (in $\out{G_w}$).
+We do not give the detail of the argument, since it is covered by the case treated in \cite[Proposition 5.1]{DT_invent_2019}.

-In the next Proposition, we will use Dehn fillings with fibered Dehn kernels (i.e. lying in the fiber) .
-It will not be important whether they Minkovskian.
+In the next Proposition, we will use Dehn fillings with fibered Dehn kernels (i.e. lying in the fibre).
+It will not be important here whether or not there are congruences that separate the torsion.